 New research predicts that even a 30 percent reduction in the efficacy of current antibiotics could result in 120,000 more infections and 6,300 more infection-related deaths every year in the United States.

-The U.S. Centers for Disease Control and Prevention (CDC) estimates 2 million infections annually in the United States are caused by drug-resistant bacteria, such as carbapenem-resistant Enterobacteriaceae (CRE), methicillin-resistant Staphylococcus aureus (MRSA), or C. difficile.
+The (CDC) estimates 2 million infections annually in the United States are caused by drug-resistant bacteria, such as carbapenem-resistant Enterobacteriaceae (CRE), methicillin-resistant Staphylococcus aureus (MRSA), or C. difficile.

 Of those infections, 23,000 are fatal.